MiguelLZPF/hardhat-base/README.md

   flatten               Flattens and prints contracts and their dependencies gas-reporter:merge
-  --> generate-wallets      Generates Encryped JSON persistent wallets --> get-mnemonic          Recover mnemonic phrase from an encrypted wallet --> get-timestamp         get the current timestamp in seconds --> get-wallet-info       Recover all information from an encrypted wallet
+  --> generate-wallets      Generates Encryped JSON persistent wallets --> get-logic             Check what logic|implementation smart contract address is currently using a given proxy --> get-mnemonic          Recover mnemonic phrase from an encrypted wallet --> get-timestamp         get the current timestamp in seconds --> get-wallet-info       Recover all information from an encrypted wallet